 The gun’s manufacturer is Browning and it is the 800 Mag model.
 It looks remarkably like a real handgun and measures 18” x 7”.
 The pistol sold for about $180.00 at sporting goods stores and gun shops across the United States.
 The CPSC advises consumers to stop using the pistol immediately and to contact the manufacturer for a free repair.
 Once repaired, the manufacturer will engrave a “P” on the left side of the gun.

 According to the Centers for Disease Control (CDC), there are about 30,000 BB gun and pellet gun injuries every year in the United States.
 Over 80 percent of the victims are children and teenagers.
 Experts caution parents that BB guns and pellet guns are not toys for children, but are for sport and recreational shooting.
-Most of the shooting accidents are preventable with adult supervision.
+Most shooting accidents are preventable with adult supervision.
+Call our office today to learn more.

 Approved by attorney Roger Johnson